Somerset Family Adventures

 Bristol

 Head into the city of Bristol, explore the waterfront, SS Great Britain, shops, markets and museums.
 Discover the famous street art, Clifton Observatory and walk across Clifton Suspension Bridge.
+For a full guide, read our post Things to do in Bristol with kids, for the best family attractions and day out ideas.

 Where To Go With Kids in May Half Term: Theme Parks in Somerset